interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-alumni/04_bongjun-kim.md

 #full description of member goes below the dashed line
 ---

-Bongjun Kim is a 2020 Ph.D. graduate from the Department of Computer Science at Northwestern University.
-He received his BS/MS in Industrial Engineering from Ajou University, and MS in Culture Technology from Korea Advanced Institute of Science and Technology (KAIST).
-His research interests include computational analysis of sound scenes and events (e.g. sound event detection), human-in-the-loop interfaces for audio annotation, interactive machine learning, and multimedia information retrieval. [[website]](https://www.bongjunkim.com).
-He is currently a research scientist at 3M.
+Bongjun is currently an AI researcher at Solventum.
+He completed his PhD in 2020 in computer science at Northwestern University as a member of the Interactive Audio Lab (Advisor: Bryan Pardo).
+His research interests inlucde machine learning, audio signal processing (e.g., sound event recognition), intelligent interactive system, multimedia information retrieval, and human-in-the-loop interface.
+He enjoys working on a musical interface and interactive media art.